urnormalcoderbb/DIY-Animatronic-Endoskeleton/README.md

    Gather your ESP32 modules, servos, and other listed materials.

 3. **Upload the code:**
    Flash the provided code to both ESP32s using Thonny IDE or any ESP32-Micropython-compatible platform.
+To get the MAC of the Receiver ESP32 , use the getmac.py in the test codes directory.

 4. **Build the endoskeleton:**
    **Please refer to the [build plans](https://github.com/urnormalcoderbb/DIY-Animatronic-Endoskeleton/tree/main/Endo%20build%20plan%20PDFS) directory for detailed reference and step-by-step guidance!**